 Then stir the sour cream into the sauce and add salt as well as pepper to taste.

 If you want the sauce to thicken further, dissolve a little bit of cornstarch in some cold water and add it to the pot as well.

 Bring everything to a light simmer and stir constantly until the sauce has thickened.

 Place the meat back into the sauce to reheat.

 Serve the chicken paprikash with nokedli – also known as spaetzle in Germany – potatoes, rice or other types of pasta.

 To store leftover chicken paprikash, let the meat and the sauce cool in the pot.
 Then transfer it to a sealed container with a lid and place it in the fridge.

-It’ll last for up to two days but it should really be eaten sooner rather than later because of the meat contents.
+It’ll last for up to three days but it should really be eaten sooner rather than later because of the meat contents.

 To reheat, simply add the chicken and sauce to a pot, place it onto the stove, and add a little water if you thickened your broth with cornstarch (it might have thickened quite a bit in the fridge).
 Simmer the chicken paprikash on medium-low heat until the chicken is once again heated through.

 Alternatively, you can also reheat the chicken paprikash in the microwave.